benjhodgson/metapop_capacity_matrix/Documentation/user_guide.md

 ## Create and Loop through Dispersal Scenarios
 This section first creates a grid of each possible movement scenario.
 Each movement scenario consists of the shape of the movement response (eg. `linear`, `convex` etc.) and the percentage increase in mean dispersal ability from a relative yield of 0 to a relative yield of 1 (eg. `50`, `1000` etc.).
+A loop is then started which will loop through each of the unique movement scenarios, the details of which are added to a list of parameters.

 ``` r
 # Loop for dispersal scenarios --------------------------------------------